EdwardJXLi/hugo-theme-hydra/README.md

 ### Analytics

-Hydra uses hugo's bulit in analytics templates.
-Check [hugo's documents](https://gohugo.io/templates/internal#google-analytics) for details.
+Hydra uses Hugo's built-in analytics templates.
+Check [Hugo's documents](https://gohugo.io/templates/internal#google-analytics) for details.

-Set you tracking id in your site config.
+Set your tracking id in your site config.
 ```toml
 googleAnalytics = "UA-XXXXXXXX-XX" # or G-XXXXXXXX if you are using Google Analytics v4 (gtag.js)
 ```

-If you are using Google Analytics v3 (analytics.js), you can switch to asynchronous tracking by set `params.googleAnalyticsAsync` to `true`.
+If you are using Google Analytics v3 (analytics.js), you can switch to asynchronous tracking by setting `params.googleAnalyticsAsync` to `true`.
 ```toml
 [params]
 googleAnalyticsAsync = true # not required